 Students sometimes want to discuss their grade via e-mail.
 E-mail is neither secure nor private.
-If an individual student requests his/her grade, I cannot reveal to that student his/her grade through e-mail without a legal signature from that student on a permission form (see Student Disclosure form in "Course Documents" folder; complete and return to me ASAP).
+If an individual student requests his/her grade, I cannot reveal to that student his/her grade through e-mail without a legal signature from that student on a Student Disclosure Form.
 The course software does provide a way for you to check your grade on-line.
 I am cautious in discussing it in detail via email.
 I can say some things.
 When I feel it is too much, I'll call you.
 So ask what you need to ask.
 Just don't be surprised by a phone call.
 Likewise, if I haven't responded back through email within a day or so, then you should give me a call to discuss the matter.